 You can outline your wishes and be sure they will be carried out.
 If you do not make a Will then the process of inheritance will revert to the standards set by UK law.
 It’s safe to assume that most people would rather have control over their assets and who inherits from them when they die.
 A Will gives you this benefit and can be changed as and when you like, if circumstances change.

 Your home will be safe.
 Dependant on who owns your house and how this has been arranged, there is a chance that one partner may lose their home if you are unmarried and no Will is created.
 If you are Joint Tenants, then should you or your partner die, full ownership of the house will fall to the surviving partner.

 If you are Tenants In Common then both partners will own a share of the house, usually 50/50.
 If one party dies, the percentage of the house which belongs to that partner will become part of their estate, passing on in-line with the Rules of Intestacy outlined by the government.
 This means that the surviving partner may lose the home altogether.
 It’s important to clarify your situation and how this can affect rights to ownership.

 By creating a Will you can support any wishes you have outlined for your partner to receive a share of any occupational pensions after your death.
 These form part of your estate.
 Although you are able to nominate someone to claim a share of your pension other than yourself, this will give a more viable legal claim for your partner to do so.

 5 – Supporting All Of Your Children

-If you and your partner have children in your care, making a will ensure that provisions are made to enable your partner to continue to house and provide for your children adequately should you die.
-This will cover any foster or unadopted step-children, who would otherwise not receive any inheritance under standard inheritance law.
+If you and your partner have children in your care, making a Will ensures that provisions are made to enable your partner to continue to house and provide for your children adequately should you die.
+This covers any foster or unadopted step-children, who would otherwise not receive any inheritance under standard inheritance law.

 6 – Guardianship Of Your Children